keboola/developers-docs/extend/publish/index.md

 - Component icons must be of representative and reasonable quality.
 Make sure the icon license allows you to use it.
 - Components must correctly state the data flow --- [UI options](/extend/component/ui-options/).
 Use `appInfo.dataOut` and `appInfo.dataIn` for this purpose:
-    - Use `appInfo.dataOut` for extractors which send data outside (omit `appInfo.dataIn` for extractors).
+    - Use `appInfo.dataOut` for extractors which send data outside of KBC project (omit `appInfo.dataIn` for extractors).
     - Use `appInfo.dataIn` for writers which bring data into KBC project (omit `appInfo.dataOut` for writers).
     - Use `appInfo.dataOut` and/or `appInfo.dataOut` for applications.
 - Licensing information must be valid, and the vendor description must be current.